tytydraco/yessleep/out/Dont_order_anything_from_the_Rag_and_Bone_Shop.md

 The bartender’s grin returned, but it was tighter now, less confident.
 “And what else are you, Michael?
 Hmm?
 Look at yourself.”
 He gestured to the TV, where my drunken double stumbled and slurred.
 “You think you’re better than this?
 You think you’re strong enough to fight it?”

 I took a step forward, my fists still clenched.
 “I know I’m not strong enough,” I admitted, my voice raw.
-“But I know one other thing—I’ve still got faith.”
+“But I know one other thing—I’ve still got faith.
+Even if that's the last gift Sophie ever gives me, I'm not who I was before I met her.”

 Lydia’s smile twisted into a snarl, her perfect features warping into something cruel and inhuman.
 “You think you can run from this?
 From us?”